 One way to save is by refinancing student loans.
 When you refinance, you basically take a new loan from a private lender and use it to repay one or more of your existing student loans.

-If you have a stable income and decent credit score — or apply with a cosigner who does — you could qualify for a lower interest rate on your refinanced student loan.
+If you have a stable income and a decent credit score — or apply with a cosigner who does — you could qualify for a lower interest rate on your refinanced student loan.
 Even a small reduction in your rate could save you a lot of money over the life of your loan.

-Finally, refinancing your student debt allows you to consolidate multiple student loans into one.
+- Consolidating multiple student loans into one.
 Instead of tracking numerous due dates and loan servicers, you’ll only have to remember a single payment.